pravega/pravega/documentation/src/docs/watermarking.md

       */
      CompletableFuture<Void> commitTransaction(final Stream stream, final String writerId, final Long timestamp, final UUID txId);
 ```
 and we would need to add a brand new call to propagate the information obtained from a call to `noteTimestamp()` on `EventStreamWriter`.
-That would look like:

 ```
 /**